RomyToklio/Pyrex/README.md

 ## Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Monero.
+This section contains general instructions for debugging failed installs or problems encountered with Pyrexcoin.
 First ensure you are running the latest version built from the Github repo.

 ### Obtaining stack traces and core dumps on Unix systems